timrooke1991/portfolio-2.0/src/routes/blog/neetcode-150.md

 - It brings structure by providing categorised examples (Dynamic programming, Arrays and Hashes, etc) while giving you a flavour of easy, medium and hard challenges that follow the same theme and naturally build on one another.&#x20;

-* I've found some Leetcode problems to be really poorly explained or lacking in examples and constraint information, which makes it challenging to even know what the initial problem requirements are, so my hope is this list will filter those problems out.
+* I've found some Leetcode problems to be really poorly explained or lacking in examples, which makes it challenging to even know what the initial problem requirements are, so my hope is this list will filter those problems out.
 * The Neetcode 150 is pretty popular online.
-It was devised by a YouTuber, and a bunch of people have provided videos, blogs and solutions.
+It was devised by the YouTuber, Neetcode, and a bunch of people have provided videos, blogs and solutions.
 Therefore, for more challenging problems, it should not be difficult to find content explaining the solution and resolve any issues that I run into.

 ### The Plan

 I’ll be aiming to complete a few problems per week, depending on complexity and available time.
-Some problems will be straightforward, others will take hours to crack, and that’s okay..
-The goal is to engage deeply, understand the reasoning behind solutions, and improve both speed and efficiency over time.
+Some problems will be straightforward, others will take some more thinking for sure...
+The goal is to engage properly, understand the reasoning behind solutions, and improve both speed and efficiency over time.
+I'm less concerned about independantly solving every individual problem; some help may be required, but engagement and understanding the solution how it works and why it works is the fundamental requirement.

 To keep myself accountable, I’ll be sharing regular blog updates—every couple of weeks—on my experiences, challenges, and insights.
 Whether it’s an elegant solution I’m particularly proud of or a frustrating problem that took longer than expected, I’ll document it all.